 Knowing this, investors can be open to capitalizing on the structural advantages offered by premium bonds over par/discount bonds, which include:

 According to IRS rules, investors purchasing bonds at a market discount must pay ordinary income tax on some portion of the discount.
-In this way, discount bondholders own bonds in which a portion of the return is taxable and a portion is tax-exempt.
-Discount bonds not only require a tax outlay, but they are also more difficult for investors to understand and model.
+In this way, discount bondholders own bonds in which a portion of the return is taxable, and a portion is tax-exempt.
+Discount bonds not only require a tax outlay, but in our experience, they are also more difficult for investors to understand and value.

-Due to the tax implications and complexity of discount bonds, they are often less liquid than premium bonds.
-Currently, 5 percent coupons are the most prevalent in our market, making them more liquid.
+Due to the tax implications and complexity of discount bonds, they are generally less liquid than premium bonds.
+As of September 30, 2022, 5 percent coupons were the most prevalent in the municipal market, making them more liquid.
 On the other hand, par bonds are typically only available when a bond is first issued.

-Discount bonds typically have lower coupons and more income earned at maturity, so their duration is longer.
-Premium bonds have a shorter duration than par/discount bonds because they allow investors to build income faster, so the shorter duration offered by premium bonds can improve total return if rates go up – an important consideration as U.S. rate normalization is likely in the offing.
+Discount bonds typically have lower coupons and longer durations because more of an investor’s principal is earned at maturity.
+Premium bonds have a shorter duration than par/discount bonds because they allow investors to build income faster, so the shorter duration offered by premium bonds can improve total return if rates go up – an important consideration as the U.S. Federal Reserve has continued its aggressive series of interest rate hikes.
 The higher income generated by increased coupon payments could help offset some of the price declines as rates rise.
-Also, with higher coupon payments, investors have the ability to reinvest the funds and take advantage of potentially higher rates.
+Also, with higher coupon payments, investors are able to reinvest the funds and take advantage of higher rates.

-Tax loss swaps can help municipal investors by offsetting large taxable gains with losses on the municipal side.
-Given the lower liquidity, tax concerns and lower coupons of discount bonds, rate normalization could be particularly detrimental to them.
-If rates rise, the loss on a par/discount bond may actually be too large for a tax loss swap to work.
+Tax loss swaps can help municipal investors by offsetting large taxable gains with losses on the municipal side.2 Given the lower liquidity in municipal market, tax concerns and lower coupons of discount bonds, rate normalization could be particularly detrimental to them.
+If rates rise, the loss on a par/discount bond may be too large for a tax loss swap to work.
 This could negatively impact investors with heavy tax burdens, because it makes the swap more difficult and costly to execute.